ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 4. For {{site.data.keyword.vcf-auto-short}} with NSX-T instances, the firewall rules and network address translation (NAT) rules are configured to allow inbound and outbound HTTPS traffic to and from the HCX Manager.
 5. For {{site.data.keyword.vcf-auto-short}} with NSX-V instances, a pair of NSX Edge Services Gateways (ESGs) for the HCX management traffic is deployed and configured:
    * Public and private uplink interfaces are configured by using the ordered subnets.
-   * The ESGs are configured as a pair of extra large edge appliances with High Availability (HA) enabled.
+   * The ESGs are configured as a pair of extra large edge appliances with high availability (HA) enabled.
    * The firewall rules and network address translation (NAT) rules are configured to allow inbound and outbound HTTPS traffic to and from the HCX Manager.
    * The load balancer rules and resource pools are configured.
 These rules and resource pools are used to forward HCX-related inbound traffic to the appropriate virtual appliances of HCX Manager and VMware vCenter® Server Appliance (VCSA).
    * An SSL certificate to encrypt the HCX-related inbound HTTPS traffic that is coming through the ESGs is applied.